 The videos made by VV’s Community Correspondents have maximum effect when they are screened back to the community.
 They are usually a starting point for discussions and debates that fuel change.

 So when our latest documentary, ‘The People Vs. POSCO’ was released we were all really keen on making sure that a large number of people in Odisha would see this documentary about an issue that is close to so many in the state.

-On 15th November 2013 the documentary was screened to a packed hall in Bhubaneshwar, Odisha.
+November 2013 the documentary was screened to a packed hall in Bhubaneshwar, Odisha.
 The documentary captures the eight year long people’s movement in Jagatsinghpur, Odisha where people are resisting forced acquisition of their land for South Korean steel giant POSCO’s projects.